anonymousdouble/KodStand/data/rule/eslint/deprecated/template-curly-spacing.md

 # template-curly-spacing
 ## Overview

 Require or disallow spacing around embedded expressions of template strings

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 We can embed expressions in template strings with using a pair of `${` and `}`.

 This rule can force usage of spacing within the curly brace pair according to style guides.

 ```json
 let hello = `hello, ${people.name}!`;
 ```

 ## Rule Details

 This rule aims to maintain consistency around the spacing inside of template literals.

 ## Options

 ```json
 {
     "template-curly-spacing": ["error", "never"]
 }
 ```

 This rule has one option which has either `"never"` or `"always"` as value.

-`"never"` (by default) - Disallows spaces inside of the curly brace pair.
+- `"never"` (by default) - Disallows spaces inside of the curly brace pair.

-`"always"` - Requires one or more spaces inside of the curly brace pair.
+- `"always"` - Requires one or more spaces inside of the curly brace pair.

 ## Examples

 ### never

 Examples of incorrect code for this rule with the default `"never"` option: